They don’t teach how to define exactly who you want to target as your ideal customer.

 Doing this will completely transform your conversion rates.

 It’ll ensure that the people you attract are the customers you WANT TO do business with.

-And just as important as it is to know exactly who you want to attract as a customer, you also want a clear idea of your you DON’T WANT as a customer.
+And just as important as it is to know exactly who you want to attract as a customer, you also want a clear idea of who you DON’T WANT as a customer.

 Reread that last bit.
 It’s important as hell.

 Your list building gameplan needs to start by DEFINING WHO EXACTLY your ideal target customer is (and conversely, who they aren’t).

 - their needs,